 We found 5 neurologists who accept HAP St. John near Saint Clair Shores, MI.

-Dr. Thomas Giancarlo's areas of specialization are vascular neurology, pain medicine, and neurophysiology; he sees patients in Clinton Township, MI, Saint Clair Shores, MI, and Utica, MI.
-Areas of expertise for Dr. Giancarlo include bloodless medicine/transfusion-free surgery, sleep apnea, and stroke.
-His patients gave him an average rating of 2.0 out of 5 stars.
-He is in-network for Cofinity, Blue Cross/Blue Shield, and Viant, in addition to other insurance carriers.
-Dr. Giancarlo's education and training includes medical school at Michigan State University College of Osteopathic Medicine and Michigan State University College of Human Medicine and residency at Botsford Hospital and Detroit Medical Center/Wayne State University.
-In addition to English, he speaks Italian.
-He is professionally affiliated with Detroit Medical Center (DMC), St. John's Hospital, and McLaren Health Care.
+Dr. Thomas Giancarlo works as a vascular neurologist, pain doctor, and neurophysiologist in Clinton Township, MI, Saint Clair Shores, MI, and Utica, MI.
+Dr. Giancarlo's areas of expertise include the following: bloodless medicine/transfusion-free surgery, sleep apnea, and stroke.
+He has received a 2.0 out of 5 star rating by his patients.
+He is an in-network provider for Cofinity, Blue Cross/Blue Shield, and Viant, as well as other insurance carriers.
+He studied medicine at Michigan State University College of Osteopathic Medicine and Michigan State University College of Human Medicine.
+Dr. Giancarlo's medical residency was performed at Botsford Hospital and Detroit Medical Center/Wayne State University.
+He is conversant in Italian.
+His hospital/clinic affiliations include Detroit Medical Center (DMC), St. John's Hospital, and McLaren Health Care.

 Clinical interests: Sleep Disorders, Brain Problems, Sleep Apnea, Stroke, Epilepsy, Neurological Disorders, Alzheimer's ...
 (Read more)